dmitrycello/yaglpp/README.md

 ![03.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/03.png)

+Finally, move the previously created **`Common`** directory into the solution directory.

 3. Within the solution directory create a folder named 'Common'.
 Put all unpacked components of the library in following subdirectories:

-4. From the Solution explorer, right-click the solution name (1st line):
+5. From the Solution explorer, right-click the solution name (1st line):
     Add -> New project..., select <Static Library (C++)>, press Next, choose the name <glpp>, which must be exactly so, press Create.

-5. In the Solution Explorer remove all header and source files (Del).
+6. In the Solution Explorer remove all header and source files (Del).
 	Right-click Header Files: Add -> Existing Item (Shift+Alt+A), Navigate to $(SolutionDir)\Common\include\glpp, select THIS <glpp.h>.
 	Right-click Source Files, navigate the same way and select all .cpp files in the $(SolutionDir)\Common\src\glpp folder.
 Finally, add the same way to Source Files the $(SolutionDir)\Common\src\glad.c

-6. Right-click glpp project name and press Proprties (Alt+Enter).
+7. Right-click glpp project name and press Proprties (Alt+Enter).
 In the Properties window set Configuration and Platform to Debug / x64.
 In the left frame under Configuration Properties set the following options and hit Apply after setting up any of 4 following configurations.